GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (275).md

 **At Higher Tiers**: Each tier beyond minimum allows you to extend the range of the spell's cone by 1 yard.

 **Critical Failure**: You explode with shrpanel, causing you to lose a hitpoint before causing a slashing attack against yourself and everything within 1 foot.

+#### Freezing Aura

+**Minimum Tier**: 6

+**Casting Time**: 7 actions

+**Range**: 3 yards

+**Duration**: 3 rounds

+**Effect**: You produce an aura of deathly cold aura.
+At the end of each phase, creatures within range which can perceive you must succeed their choice of a [Fort] save or be frozen for a number of phases equal to the points of failure up to the spell's tier.
+A critical failure also see's that creature subject to a cold attack.
+Frozen creatures are immune to this effect.

+Cold and fire attacks have advantage on any creature within range, including yourself.

+All liquids within the aura's space will freeze, magical or otherwise.

+**At Higher Tiers**: When cast at 7th tier or higher, for each tier beyond minimum, you may choose one of the following;
+* The range is increased by 2 yards
+* The DV of the save is increased by 1
+* The duration is increased by 1 round

+**Critical Failure**: You become frozen for a number of rounds equal to the spell's tier.
+When you freeze, you are subject to a cold attack which ignores your armor.
+When you are thawed, you are vulnerable for a number of phases equal to the spell's tier.

 #### Frost Lance